 Attendance.
 Class participation is the foundation of any seminar course, including this one.
 If you need to miss a class, please notify me as soon as possible.
-One absence will not negatively affect your grade.
-More than one absence will generally mean that your grade will drop by a +/-, although additional absences may excused on a case-by-case basis and with provided documentation.
+Of course, if you are sick (even with a cold) you should stay home, but staying in touch with me about this with be very helpful.
 You will still be responsible for the work due in a class you miss, e.g., reading response and interim paper deadlines.
 Please let me know if you have any questions about this policy.